beginning of content

 Animal-to-person spread

-Mpox is known as a zoonotic disease, which means that this virus spreads between animals and humans.
+Mpox is a zoonotic disease, which means that this virus spreads between animals and humans.

 Outside Africa, animal-to-human transmission is generally rare.
 In Africa, mpox may be found in some wild animals, such as rats or squirrels.